ibm-cloud-docs/sap/sap-partners-veeam.md

 This document is out of date, it is being updated for Veeam 10.x and replaced in November-2020 with new content.
 {: deprecated}

 Veeam Backup & Replication can be provisioned and deployed from the {{site.data.keyword.cloud_notm}} catalog to provide protection for SAP HANA workloads on certified {{site.data.keyword.ibm_cloud_sap}} infrastructure.
-Veeam performs SAP HANA `Backint`-based backup and restore of databases and logs, and is lisited on the [SAP Certified Solutions Directory](https://www.sap.com/dmc/exp/2013_09_adpd/enEN/#/solutions).
+Veeam performs SAP HANA `Backint`-based backup and restore of databases and logs, and is lisited on the [SAP Certified Solutions Directory](https://www.sap.com/dmc/exp/2013_09_adpd/enEN/#/solutions){: external}.
 {: shortdesc}

 ## Veeam overview and considerations